So, you want to be a zoo keeper?

 This course is a specific qualification that will train you to become a zoo keeper and is a qualification recognised by the main zoos within New Zealand as the entry-level qualification to work as an animal keeper in the zoo industry.
 Students must gain 280 hours of work experience at an approved zoo, such as Orana Wildlife Park.
 The Animal Team is in charge of considering applications for work experience.

-Applications for intake for the Certificate in Animal Management close on 31 August each year.
+Applications for intake for the New Zealand Certificate in Animal Management close on 31 August each year.
 Applications will be accepted from June each year.
 To apply for a work placement at the Park you will need to complete the Unitec Placement Application Form (below) together with a covering letter (no more than one side of A4).
 You may also include your current CV if you wish.
 Your application can be submitted by post, email or in person.